ThinkPad X1 series: X1 Carbon (3rd Gen)

-2016 – 4th generation
+2016

 X1 Carbon (4th Gen)

 In January 2016 at the Consumer Electronics Show (CES), Lenovo presented their fourth generation X1 Carbon.

 X1 Yoga

 The first generation of the X1 Yoga was released in 2016, featuring a 14 in touchscreen with a 360-degree hinge.
 Unlike many other laptops in the X1 series, it features a stylus and a dedicated slot for it.
 Like many others in the X1 series, the X1 Yoga features a built-in fingerprint sensor, multiple USB ports, an HDMI port, and support for up to Intel i7 processors.